Travel to Europe

 What is the Schengen Visa Scheme?

-You can access detailed information on how to apply for a visa for all of the counties participating in the Schengen agreement by clicking on the links above.
+The countries which are part of the Schengen agreement are listed below.
+You can access detailed information on how to apply for a visa for all of the participating counties by clicking on the links.

 *The Embassy for the Netherlands has a Consulate based near Cardiff, where you can submit your visa application in person.
 However, you will need to make an appointment in advance.
 The contact details are: